Shubham-Bhoite/LastMinuteRevision-OS/README.md

   -  No preemption (OS, assigned a resource to a process and can't take it back)
   -  Circular wait (process are waiting in circle for each other)

+# 14) What is process synchronization?
+-  When the race condition occurs, it can lead to an undesirable outcome.
+So to prevent the race condition, we follow a process known as synchronization.
+Here, we ensure that only one process executes at a time.